UpdraftFund/updraft-frontend-lit-ts/memory-bank/progress.md

 - TypeScript configuration
 - Linting and formatting setup
 - Initial documentation of Lit Signals best practices
+- urql subscriptions/observables now used for GraphQL data fetching (replacing Task for these cases)

 ## What's In Progress